InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    #### Thumb Stick

-   Simply slide into the slots on the left side of the body.
+   Slide into the slots on the left side of the body.
 Support material often gets clogged in there, so some clearancing may be necessary.

    <img alt="Attaching the Thumbstick to the Left Body" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Thumbstick%20Base%20Installed%20in%20Left%20Body.jpg" width="400">